E-portfolios (Source: Bill: Participatory Learning, goo.gl/Lz6H2M, under CC BY-NC-SA 2.0 licence)

 -

-- E-portfolios and their Uses in Higher Education (Zach Winchell/CTL, 2018)
+- E-portfolios and their Uses in Higher Education [Web article] (Zach Winchell/Wiley University Services, 2018)

-- ePortfolios for Learning (Helen Barrett’s ongoing blog)
+- ePortfolios for Learning [Blog] (Helen Barrett’s ongoing blog)

-More information is available on the Publications on Digital Learning page under ‘e-portfolios’.
+More references on this topic are available on the Publications on Digital Learning page.

 Latest on Edublogs